Understanding the Variable Metadata#

 Every variable in an Aviary variable hierarchy must have metadata associated with it.
 This metadata is used for setting initial values, setting Aviary inputs and outputs, and various other functionalities throughout the code.
 It is also helpful information for the user to have regarding each variable and the metadata dictionary allows all that information to live in one organized location.
 Unlike variable hierarchies, which are broken up into different categories based on the type of information they contain, the variable metadata all lives in the same dictionary, regardless of which variable hierarchy its variables come from.

 The variable metadata dictionary is exactly what it sounds like: a Python dictionary, or more explicitly a Python dictionary of dictionaries.
-The entire metadata is one dictionary, and within that metadata dictionary each variable has its own sub-dictionary including all the information relevant to that variable.
+The entire metadata is one dictionary, and within that metadata dictionary each variable (the key) has its own sub-dictionary including all the information relevant to that variable.
 The information included in each sub-dictionary is:

 Information |